spiritnanas/ftblog/README.md

 Encryption's goal is to ensure the confidentiality of the data.

-- A digital signature is created with the private key and verified with the public key.
+- A digital signature is created by signing a hash of the data to be signed with the private key, which is verifiable with its corresponding public key.
 - Encryption is completed with the public key and decrypted with the private key.

 While not a difficult topic to understand, it is key to keep in mind later on.